arshmalkana/Homelab-Docs/docs/installation.md

 ### 8. Tailscale

 **Purpose**:
-Its a Zero-config VPN.
-I use it to access my homelab securely from anywhere without relying on Cloudflare for internal tools.
+Its a VPN with Zero-config required.
+I use it to access my homelab ssecurely because i dont want to expose internal ports on public network.

 **Install**: